avineshwar/secretgrind/README.md

 Taintgrind is based on [Valgrind](http://valgrind/org)'s MemCheck and work by Will Drewry on [Flayer](http://code.google.com/p/flayer/).

 TODO: examples
+TODO: a note a untrusted sw
+TODO: vg_replace_malloc.c:296
+TODO: link to presentation

 The output of Secretgrind can be *huge*.
 You might consider piping the output to gzip.